 of America's neighborhoods.

 The Neighbors: Occupations

-In the Highland / Elwood neighborhood, 35.2% of the working population is employed in manufacturing and laborer occupations.
+In the Highland / Elwood neighborhood, 35.2% of the working population is employed in

 The second most important occupational group in this neighborhood is

 executive, management, and professional occupations, with 28.3% of the residents employed.

 Other residents here are employed in sales and service jobs, from major sales accounts, to working in fast food restaurants

 (22.2%), and 12.9% in clerical, assistant, and tech support occupations.